Q. I want to start my own photo restoration business how did you do it?

 Next, decide if you are going to do your own accounts or have someone do them for you.
 Hopefully, you can do this yourself as you will have little or no funds to start with.

-Allready put off?
-Not surprised It is pretty scary setting up you own business.
+Already put off?
+Not surprised It is pretty scary setting up your own business.

 If you design one yourself then there is a learning curve on making sure that it is friendly for the search engines and that they will pick up the phrase “photo restoration”.
 You can use a template or an off the shelf site but you still have to optimise it, so that the search engines will find your fist.